GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 This guide covers all issues I have encountered during the setup of my MQTT project.
 I created this guide due to the lack of any comprehensive tutorials on MQTT for STM32H750B-DK.
 Follow these instructions carefully and exactly as specified, otherwise you will encounter issues, for example naming conflicts.
+This guide assumes you know your way around the used tools.

 ## Useful links
 ### STM32H750B-DK